This post may contain affiliate links. Please read myย privacy policy.

 - Wonton wrappers – get square wonton wrappers (either off-white or yellow ones) to make the wrapping and folding easier!
 You can easily find this in the chilled or frozen section of supermarkets and Asian stores.

-Variations
+Recipe Variations

 - Extra crunch.
 Add chopped water chestnuts to the filling for a satisfying texture in every bite.

 - Protein and seafood.
-Swap pork for ground chicken to make chicken wonton.
+Swap pork for ground chicken to make Chicken Wonton.
 You can also use turkey, or even beef, and minced scallop or crab meat instead of shrimp as the filling.

 - Vegetarian.
 Replace the pork and shrimp filling with mushrooms and diced vegetables like bell peppers, carrots, and cabbage for a tasty veggie version.